Bhauma-Kara dynasty: Architecture

 Mahastupa of the Lalitagiri.
 Lalitgiri (also known as Naltigiri) is a major Buddhist complex in Odisha, comprising major stupas, 'esoteric' Buddha images, and monasteries (viharas), one of the oldest sites in the region.
 Together with the Ratnagiri and Udayagiri sites, Lalitagiri is part of Puspagiri University located on top of hills of the same names.
 Lalitagiri is a major center of Buddhism hemmed between the Parabhadi and Landa sandstone hills in the standalone Asian hill range.
 The three complexes are known as the "Diamond Triangle".
 Significant finds at this complex include Buddha's relics.
 Tantric Buddhism was practiced at this site.

 The Bhaumakara dynasty made significant contributions to the development of temple architecture in Odisha during their rule between the 8th and 10th centuries CE.
 They were instrumental in the evolution of the early Kalinga style, which laid the foundation for the later temple designs seen in Bhubaneswar and Puri.
-The Bhaumakaras patronized both Saiva and Buddhist architecture, leading to the construction of several brick and stone temples as well as Buddhist monasteries, particularly in regions like Jajpur and Cuttack.
+The Bhaumakaras patronized both Buddhist and Saiva architecture, leading to the construction of several brick and stone temples as well as Buddhist monasteries, particularly in regions like Jajpur and Cuttack.
 Notable examples include the ruins of temples at Bhubaneswar and Buddhist sites at Ratnagiri, Lalitgiri, and Udayagiri.

 A distinct contribution of this period is the emergence of the Khakara Deula style, characterized by its elongated, vaulted roof resembling a gabled wagon.
 This style was primarily associated with temples dedicated to feminine deities such as Chamunda and Durga.
 The Vaital Deula and Barahi Temple are notable examples reflecting Khakara features.